YsBsr/TCP-Chat-Room/README.md

 # TCP ChatRoom
-Using UDP a chatroom designed for any number of client
+Using TCP a chatroom designed for any number of client